Skip to main content

 For batch pipelines, parallel throughput is what matters: how many pages can you process per second when running many requests concurrently?

 Note that throughput measurements are system-dependent.
-On a machine with more RAM, Firecrawl's numbers would improve.
-On a memory-constrained server, CRW and Spider maintain their throughput while Firecrawl degrades faster.
+On a machine with more RAM, a browser-render-first tool's numbers improve.
+On a memory-constrained server, CRW maintains its throughput while browser-based stacks degrade faster.

 How to Run Your Own Benchmark